 Papyri Collection

-The WashU Libraries Julian Edison Department of Special Collections Manuscripts Collection houses 445 papyrus manuscript fragments dating from the 1st century BC to the 8th century AD.
+The WashU Libraries Julian Edison Department of Special Collections Manuscripts Collection houses over 445 papyrus manuscript fragments dating from the 1st century BC to the 8th century AD.
 Sir William Flinders Petrie and the Egypt Exploration Society excavated the fragments in 1923 at the site of the ancient Egyptian city of Oxyrhynchus.
+For a full inventory of the collection, see the WashU Papyrus Finding Guide (PDF).

 History of Incarceration Digital Documentary